SheyLontum/Human_Activity_Recognission/README.md

 * This read me file (README.md) that describes the project and its components.

-* The tidy data set (Tidy_Data.rdata), details of which can be found in the Code Book (CodeBook.md).
+* The tidy data set in an R work space format (Tidy_Data.rdata), details of which can be found in the Code Book (CodeBook.md).

+* The tidy data set as a text file (Tidy_Data.txt)

 * The code book (CodeBook.md) which describes the variables, the data, and all transformations that I performed to clean up the data.